molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-data-directory-structure.md

 In FeatureBase version 3.x, the data directory structure was updated to account for the new implementation of roaring B-tree format and etcd being used to manage key/value store.

-In general, the Molecula team would like to discourage reliance on any particular details of the directory structure.
+In general, the FeatureBase team would like to discourage reliance on any particular details of the directory structure.

 FeatureBase v3.x:
 ```